 Unfortunately, disposable diapers that stock the shelves of stores today may contain toxic chemicals that can hurt your infant’s fresh skin.
 Not to mention how they play a role in harming the environment.
 According to the U.S. Environmental Protection Agency, disposable diapers account for 4.1 million tons of waste added to landfills each year.2 They can also introduce pathogens into the environment, potentially polluting drinking water.3

 Whether you’re considering buying organic diapers to keep your little one in good hands or want to help make an impact on the environment, we’re here to provide guidance.
 We’ve broken down key factors to cut through the noise of confusing packaging and labels.
 This will help you decipher what makes a diaper organic, weigh its validity, and find the brand you need.

 What’s an Organic Diaper?

 In the first few months of your newborn’s life, you’ll change their diaper up to 12 times in one day.
-Over the course of their first year, you’ll go through an average of about 2,000 to 2,500 diapers.
+You’ll go through an average of about 2,000 to 2,500 diapers their first year.
 We recommend not calculating the total hours you’ll spend keeping their tushes clean!

 With infants spending almost all of their time in diapers, your quest to find the best one is important.
 Organic diapers are made from plant-based materials, like bamboo, hemp, and cotton.
 They can be biodegradable.
 They’re also free of chlorine, fragrances, dyes, bleach, latex, and other toxic substances.
 When searching the diaper aisles of Target or Walmart, be vigilant of special packaging labels that indicate the required organic standards have been met.